-Table 43.
+Table 45.
 Audit Record Layout for SECMAINT Events

 NAME FORMAT DESCRIPTION Timestamp CHAR(26) Date and time of the audit event.
+Category CHAR(8) Category of audit event.
+Possible values are: SECMAINT

-Table 43.
-Audit Record Layout for SECMAINT Events (continued)
+Table 45.
+Audit Record Layout for SECMAINT Events ((continued) --- -------------

-NAME FORMAT DESCRIPTION Category CHAR(8) Category of audit event.
-Possible values are: SECMAINT Audit Event VARCHAR(32) Specific Audit Event.
-For a list of possible values, refer to the section for the SECMAINT category in "Audit events" on page 225.
+NAME FORMAT DESCRIPTION Audit Event VARCHAR(32) Specific Audit Event.
+For a list of possible values, refer to the section for the SECMAINT category in "Audit events" on page 327.
 Event Correlator INTEGER Correlation identifier for the operation being audited.
 Can be used to identify what audit records are associated with a single event.
-Event Status INTEGER Status of audit event, represented by an SQLCODE where Successful event > = 0 Failed event < 0 Database Name CHAR(8) Name of the database for which the event was generated.
+Event Status INTEGER Status of audit event, represented by an SQLCODE where Successful event $> = 0$ Failed event < 0 Database Name CHAR(8) Name of the database for which the event was generated.
 Blank if this was an instance level audit event.
 User ID VARCHAR(1024) User ID at time of audit event.
 Authorization ID VARCHAR(128) Authorization ID at time of audit event.
-Origin Node Number SMALLINT Node number at which the audit event occurred.
-Coordinator Node Number SMALLINT Node number of the coordinator node.
+Original User ID VARCHAR(1024) The value of the CLIENT_ORIGUSERID global variable at the time the audit event occurred.
+Origin Node Number SMALLINT Member number at which the audit event occurred.
+Coordinator Node Number SMALLINT Member number of the coordinator member.
 Application ID VARCHAR(255) Application ID in use at the time the audit event occurred.
 Application Name VARCHAR(1024) Application name in use at the time the audit event occurred.
 Package Schema VARCHAR(128) Schema of the package in use at the time of the audit event.
 Package Name VARCHAR(128) Name of package in use at the time the audit event occurred.
 Package Section Number SMALLINT Section number in package being used at the time the audit event occurred.
 Object Schema VARCHAR(128) Schema of the object for which the audit event was generated.
 If the object type field is ACCESS_RULE then this field contains the security policy name associated with the rule.
 The name of the rule is stored in the field Object Name.
 If the object type field is SECURITY_LABEL, then this field contains the name of the security policy that the security label is part of.
 The name of the security label is stored in the field Object Name.

+NAME FORMAT DESCRIPTION

 Object Name VARCHAR(128) Name of object for which the audit event was generated.

+Represents a role name when the audit event is any of:

+ADD_DEFAULT_ROLE

+DROP_DEFAULT_ROLE

+ALTER_DEFAULT_ROLE

+• ADD_USER

+• DROP_USER

+ALTER_USER_ADD_ROLE

+ALTER_USER_DROP_ROLE

+ALTER_USER_AUTHENTICATION

-Represents a role name when the audit event is any of ADD_DEFAULT_ROLE, DROP_DEFAULT_ROLE, ALTER_DEFAULT_ROLE, ADD_USER, DROP_USER, ALTER_USER_ADD_ROLE, ALTER_USER_DROP_ROLE, or ALTER_USER_AUTHENTICATION If the object type field is ACCESS_RULE then this field contains the name of the rule.
+If the object type field is ACCESS_RULE then this field contains the name of the rule.
 The security policy name associated with the rule is stored in the field Object Schema.

 If the object type field is SECURITY_LABEL, then this field contains the name of the security label.
 The name of the security policy that it is part of is stored in the field Object Schema.

+Object Type VARCHAR(32) Type of object for which the audit event was generated.
+Possible values include: those shown in the topic titled "Audit record object types".

+The value is ROLE when the audit event is any of:

+ADD_DEFAULT_ROLE

+DROP_DEFAULT_ROLE

+ALTER_DEFAULT_ROLE

+• ADD_USER

+DROP_USER

+ALTER_USER_ADD_ROLE

+ALTER_USER_DROP_ROLE

+ALTER_USER_AUTHENTICATION

+Grantor VARCHAR(128) The ID of the grantor or the revoker of the privilege or authority.

+Grantee VARCHAR(128) Grantee ID for which a privilege or authority was granted or revoked.

+Represents a trusted context object when the audit event is any of:

+• ADD_DEFAULT_ROLE

+DROP_DEFAULT_ROLE

+ALTER_DEFAULT_ROLE

+ADD_USER, DROP_USER

+ALTER_USER_ADD_ROLE

+ALTER_USER_DROP_ROLE

+ALTER_USER_AUTHENTICATION

-Table 43.
+Table 45.
 Audit Record Layout for SECMAINT Events (continued)